Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/ai.md

 ![chatbot UI](./sveltekit-chatbot.png)

-This is a simple Sveltekit app with a chatbot interface.
+This is a simple SvelteKit app with a chatbot interface.
 If you’re not familiar with SvelteKit, it works similarly to frameworks like Next.js, Nuxt, or SolidStart, where your file structure defines the routing.

 The most important file for this tutorial is the `src/routes/api/chat/+server.js` file.